Skip to Content

 Tip

-For schedule consistency, it is recommended to use a time zone that does not observe daylight saving time, such as UTC (Cloud Agents use UTC by default).
-If using a Private Agent, you can use the Override Schedule Agent Time Zone setting and select Etc/UTC.
+For schedule consistency, it is recommended to use a time zone that does not observe daylight saving time, such as UTC (cloud agents use UTC by default).
+If using a private agent, you can use the Override Schedule Agent Time Zone setting and select Etc/UTC.

 • Override Schedule Agent Time Zone